-49. Pear-leaf Blister-mite.
+46. Pear-leaf Blister-mite.
 This pest is best controlled by an application of lime-sulphur after the buds have begun to swell.
 Fairly good control can be secured with the same material in the delayed dormant period.
-If scale insects are also to be controlled (which will not be necessary if the early application of oil has been used for psylla) dilute 121⁄2 gallons of lime-sulphur with water to make 100 gallons.
-If scale is not present, the concentration may be reduced to 10 gallons of lime-sulphur with water to make

-100 gallons.
-If applied in also be effective against pea at that time.
-A thorough or more years.
+If scale insects are also to be controlled (which will not be necessary if the early application of oil has been used for psylla) dilute $12\frac{1}{2}$ gallons of lime-sulphur with water to make 100 gallons.
+If scale is not present, the concentration may be reduced to 10 gallons of lime-sulphur with water to make 100 gallons.
+If applied in the delayed dormant period, the treatment will also be effective against pear scab and may be substituted in lieu of bordeaux at that time.
+A thorough treatment is usually effective for two or three or more years.